Special Topic Course: For the love of Noah; A parent perspective on navigating NICU life and early development.

 ASHA CEUs: This course is offered for 0.1 ASHA CEUs (Intermediate level, Professional area).
 Learners must complete the entire course in order to receive ASHA CEUs.
 No partial credit awarded.

 ASHA CE Registry users: NANT will submit your ASHA CEU credit to ASHA on your behalf.
 ASHA CEUs may take up to 100 days to appear on your ASHA Transcript.

 Non-ASHA CE Registry users: Maintain your course records and please keep your registry status current in your NANT account.
 Update your NANT account with your ASHA number if your registry status changes.
 NANT is not responsible for tracking your registry usage.

 PT CEUs: This course is approved for 1.0 contact hour from the Ohio Physical Therapy Association (OPTA) for continuing education in Ohio.

 NANT is recognized by the New York State Education Department’s State Board for Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.

-Nursing Contact Hours: This continuing nursing education activity was approved by The Ohio Nurses Association, an accredited approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Nursing Contact Hours: This continuing nursing education activity was approved by The Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 (OBN-001-91) Activity # 22062.
 Contact Hours: 1.0.
 Approval valid through 2/28/2021.